400 Days Away is a photo album covering a year of travel across 15 countries.

 People are the same, no matter where you go.

-A huge part of my life is centered around computers, and that's super weird.
+A huge part of my life is centered around computers, and that's super weird and kinda scary.